cjolowicz/cutty/README.rst

 License
 -------

-Distributed under the terms of the MIT_ license, *cutty* is free and open source software.
+Distributed under the terms of the `MIT license`_, *cutty* is free and open source software.